NichtsHsu/greet/README.md

     .shrt('a')      // the short flag: '-a'
     .lng("aaa")     // the long flag: '--aaa'
-                    // You should provide at least one of the two .about("a COUNTER type option") // about message
+                    // You should provide at least one of the two .about("A COUNTER type option") // about message
 ```

 #### 4.4 available meta informations of VECTOR types